-Whether or not you have created machining positions directly on the form or as an HP file in the pattern generator, you can use these machining positions for all programmed machining units that directly follow.
+You can use machining positions for all programmed machining units that directly follow, regardless of whether you have created these machining positions directly on the form or as an HP file in the pattern generator.
 Just leave the input fields for the machining positions empty. smarT.NC then automatically uses the machining positions previously defined by you.